sequana/downsampling/README.rst

     --downsampling-percent 20

-Note that input FastQ and FastA files can be gzipped.
+Note that input FastQ can be gzipped.
 Output files are gzipped.
+FastA input files must be compressed for now